 There is nothing better than staying in a traditional-style hotel right adjacent to Finland’s third-largest lake, Inari, and that is the exact definition of Holiday Village Inari.
 In addition to free parking, guests can relax in a magnificent natural location.

-It’s just like most of the greatest igloo hotels in Lapland, where guests will have access to basic amenities, including a kitchen, TV, and a restroom.
+It’s just like most of the greatest igloo hotels in Lapland, where guests can access basic amenities, including a kitchen, TV, and a restroom.
 Visitors can also view the water and the sky through its glass roof.

 The hotel also offers canoe, rowboat, and snowshoe rentals for guests’ leisure.
 In addition, a tour desk is available to help arrange thrilling activities such as a boat tour or an Aurora snowmobile ride.